2021 Hyundai i20 N on sale now: price and specs

 2021 Hyundai i20 N engine

 The Hyundai i20 N is powered by a 1.6-litre, four-cylinder, turbocharged petrol engine producing 204hp and 270Nm of torque.
-That isn’t quite as much as the 2.0-litre turbocharged i30 N (its 2.0-litre engine produces up to 280hp and 392Nm of torque with the optional Performance Pack fitted) but it’ll still sprint from 0-62mph in 6.7s and on to a top speed of 143mph.
+That isn’t quite as much as the 2.0-litre turbocharged i30 N (its 2.0-litre engine produces up to 280hp and 392Nm of torque) but it’ll still sprint from 0-62mph in 6.7s and on to a top speed of 143mph.
 These numbers place the i20 N in the same performance ballpark as the Volkswagen Polo GTI and Ford Fiesta ST.

 The power goes to the front wheels via a six-speed manual gearbox while a launch control system should help it make a quick getaway.